Updated July 2025

 Drones are a fairly common sight in Hong Kong, especially over the weekends when enthusiasts and hobbyists set out to open spaces to fly.
 The popular flying spots often get crowded on a sunny, clear day.

-With the new drone laws, my advice is to avoid the no-drone zones, no matter how strong the temptation.
-Of course, there’s no knowing yet how strictly the new laws will be enforced.
+With the new drone laws, I advise avoiding the no-drone zones, no matter how strong the temptation is.
+Of course, there’s no knowing how strictly the new laws will be enforced.
 Other than that, Hong Kong is a very drone-friendly city.

 If you’re a first-time drone pilot, go to Nam Sang Wai or Lower Shing Mun Reservoir to practice.
 There’s ample open space, no buildings or people.
 Remember, 70% of Hong Kong isn’t developed.
 So get out of the main city and find your spot.